voyagersearch/quickstart-java/README.md

  * [Direct Solr Access](docs/solr.md)
  * [Custom Locations](docs/locations.md)

+Some general information about Voyager:

 Voyager runs on Java 1.7+

-The Oracle JVMs have been tested, other JVMs may or may not work.
+The Oracle JVMs have been tested successfully.
+Other JVMs have are untested and their viability is unknown.

 Check [Lucene JavaBugs](http://wiki.apache.org/lucene-java/JavaBugs) before deciding a deployment JVM.